denyskryvytskyi/ElvenEngine/README.md

 To generate Visual Studio solution you can run script `configure-win-vs<2019/2022>` from the `script` folder.

-Or just call command from the build directory:
+Or just call command from the build directory with your version of VS and platform name (architecture):

-`cmake -G <Visual Studio Generator 2019/2022> -A <x64/Win32>`
+`cmake -G "Visual Studio Generator 17 2022" -A x64`

 ## Third party libraries
 | Lib |  |